 For anyone looking to become a cybersecurity analyst, CompTIA’s vendor-neutral CySA+ certification offers a pathway to gain the skills and knowledge needed to lead security operations in various enterprises through mastery of analytics, intrusion detection and response.
 The intermediate/mid-career certification program lasts for three years and validates a person’s competency in using data analysis to identify threats, risks and vulnerabilities, as well as suggest preventative measures that will effectively respond to and help recover from incidents.
-In addition, the certification holder is also expected to be skilled in configuring and leverage threat-detection solutions, as well as securing companies’ applications and systems.
+In addition, the certification holder is also expected to be proficient in configuring and leveraging threat-detection solutions that will secure companies’ applications and systems.

-With that said, not everyone looking to break into the cybersecurity field need to start with CySA+.
-Depending on your level of experience, you can start with a lower level certification like Security+, take up an equivalent program like PenTest+ or aim for a higher-level exam like CASP+.
+With that said, not everyone looking to break into the cybersecurity field needs to start with CySA+.
+Depending on your level of experience, you can start with a lower-level certification like Security+, take up an equivalent program like PenTest+ or aim for a higher-level exam like CASP+.
 Below is a detailed breakdown of each.

 Lower level: Security+

-CompTIA introduced this lower level vendor-neutral certification back in 2002.
-For more than a decade, the certification has validated the capabilities required to oversee and manage core security tasks involved in the information security profession.
+CompTIA introduced this vendor-neutral certification back in 2002 to validate the professionals’ capabilities required to oversee and manage core security tasks involved in the cybersecurity profession.
 Individuals holding the Security+ certification are expected to have the knowledge and skills required to do the following:

-Being a lower level exam than CySA+, Security+ is ideal for individuals who are looking for any entry-level cybersecurity role, explains Patrick Lane, Director of Products at CompTIA, in a podcast about how the certification is evolving.
+Being a lower-level exam than CySA+, Security+ is ideal for individuals who are looking for any entry-level cybersecurity role, explains Patrick Lane, Director of Products at CompTIA, in a podcast about how the certification is evolving.

 Intermediate level: PenTest+

-Another area where the two certifications differ is the nature of the exam.
-PenTest+ is more offensive-focused, while the exam for CySA+ is geared towards preventive and defensive security measures.
-However, PenTest+ is nothing similar to the other penetration testing certifications that a candidate may come across.
-CompTIA’s PenTest+ covers everything a qualified penetration tester should be skilled at, from all aspects of vulnerability management to project reporting and communication to project planning and scoping.
+PenTest+ is nothing similar to the other penetration testing certifications that a candidate may come across.
+CompTIA’s PenTest+ covers everything a qualified penetration tester should be skilled at, from all aspects of vulnerability management to project reporting and communication, project planning and scoping.

-The exam for PenTest+ is performance-based and consists of 85 multiple choice questions.
-Candidates need to score 750 points on a scale of 100-900 within 165 minutes to pass the exam.
-Exam creators expect budding penetration testers to know everything from vulnerability management and assessment on targeted systems to managing the exploitation, planning and scope of weaknesses.
+The exam for PenTest+ comprises 85 performance-based and multiple-choice questions.
+Candidates need to score 750 points (on a scale of 100-900) within 165 minutes to pass the exam.

 Certified pentesters are typically recruited by companies to conduct penetration testing in varying environments such as cloud, desktop, mobile and more.
-Both the CySA+ and PenTest+ certifications are globally recognized and raise an individual’s prospects of landing a high-paying position in the field of information security.
+Both the CySA+ and PenTest+ certifications are globally recognized and raise an individual’s prospects of landing a high-paying position in the field of cybersecurity.
 The best-of-the-breed candidates possess both certifications and, therefore, a complete skill set to protect their employers against cyber threats.
-A professional able to work as a penetration tester and a cybersecurity analyst can help firms to identify vulnerabilities in security implementations.
+A professional able to work as a penetration tester and a cybersecurity analyst can ultimately help firms to identify vulnerabilities in security implementations.

 Higher level: CASP+

 So, which certification is best for cybersecurity?
 Well, that depends on your job role, your experience level and your career expectations.
-CySA+, along with these three certifications, provides IT professionals with an opportunity to gain the skills needed to find a home in the ever-growing cybersecurity landscape.
+CySA+, along with these three certifications, provides IT professionals with an opportunity to advance from entry-level to intermediate-level and higher-level options for your future.
 The best part is that there are multiple ways candidates can prepare for the exam through education, training and learning options that can cater to any needs.
-With the right approach to learning for the certification exam, candidates can gain the knowledge and skills they need to make it big in the cybersecurity industry, a field that continues to grow.
+With the right approach, candidates can gain the proficiency and competence they need to excel in the cybersecurity industry, a field that continues to grow.